Stories

 To get our own back on these teams we concocted a plan to have some fun with them.
 Sim Team member Bob Burns was selected as a target as it was his first trip out.
 These are his own words of what happened:

-Minister John Gortons second visit to Honeysuckle (Now with
+See also –7.
+Prime Minister John Gorton’s second visit to Honeysuckle (Now with Danny Twomey’s part of the story!)

 From John Saxon

-Visit of Dr George Mueller.
+1. Visit of Dr George Mueller.

-I believe George Mueller visited HSK on
+I believe George Mueller visited HSK on more than one occasion.

-He gave us a lecture on trajectories, etc. in the only room big enough to house all the staff the Canteen.
-As he used an overhead projector (who didnt in NASA?), the curtains were drawn across the big picture window looking out over the car park.
-But there was a gap of 4 5 inches between the curtains and the floor and the picture window was right down to the floor.
+As he used an overhead projector (who didn’t in NASA?), the curtains were drawn across the big picture window looking out over the car park.
+But there was a gap of 4 – 5 inches between the curtains and the floor and the picture window was right down to the floor.

 Midway though his talk I noticed a pair of Kangaroo feet and hands ambling gently along from stage left to stage right.
-About half way along I nearly fell off my chair laughing and so did several others who had also noticed.
+About half way along I nearly fell off my chair laughing – and so did several others who had also noticed.

 One of the kangaroos which adopted the Station.
-Photos: Bruce Withey. |

 From Bryan Sullivan

-Computer Problems.
+1. Computer Problems.

-On the top right of each computer control panel were two larger indicator lights,
+On the top right of each computer control panel were two larger indicator lights, one RED the other GREEN.

 Most of the time the green light indicated that all the software and hardware was functioning normally but, sometimes the red light, labeled FAULT, signalled the dreaded computer glitch.

-One evening during an Apollo 11 pre-launch routine CADFISS* test, Frank Hains arrival on shift was greeted by the dreaded bright red light on the Telemetry computer.
+One evening during an Apollo 11 pre-launch routine CADFISS* test, Frank Hain’s arrival on shift was greeted by the dreaded bright red light on the Telemetry computer.
 Frank literally crashed through the computer room door, nearly knocking over the Comms.
 Operators.

 Tripping over a chair, he dropped his bag, parka, an armful of books on the desk and many cans of Coke rolled onto the floor as we all sat back, relaxed and calmly reading magazines.